Apr 2, 2020 8:30:00 AM

 Merino wool fabric has natural air pockets that trap heat between the fibers, allowing it to be much warmer relative to its weight.
 This is important in concealed carry since, more often, there is a need to wear baggier clothing for total concealment.
 The lightweight fabric will enable the gun owner to carry comfortably with no extra bulk or weight.
 This ensures more comfort and efficiency in everyday carry.

-Other Amazing Benefits Of Merino Wool
+Other Amazing Benefits

 Merino Wool has many other advantages.
-For instance, it does not wrinkle, it is anti-statistic, it is flame-proof, and it is odor-resistant.
+For instance, it does not wrinkle, it is anti-static, it is flame-proof, and it is odor-resistant.
 In addition to this, it does not stretch or sag since the fibers allow it to retain its shape.

 That makes a merino wool sweater ideal for use as a cover garment for concealed carry, as it won’t imprint as easily as cotton and other materials.

 Furthermore, it is anti-static, biodegradable, and absorbs UV radiation throughout the UV spectrum, therefore, offering UV protection.
 While it’s great for run of the mill clothing like hats, socks, shirts and so on, it’s even better for outdoor use.
-Backcountry hikers and hunters swear by merino wool socks, baselayers and midlayers for its warmth relative to weight and softness.
+Backcountry hikers and hunters swear by wool socks, baselayers and midlayers for its warmth relative to weight and softness.

 Merino Wool Products